BP 6125/6126: Unauthorized Practice of Law

 This is not a strike offense under the California Three Strikes law, and it is not a Sex Offense under PC 290.
 You could also face a suspension or loss of your Professional License if convicted, especially if you ever wanted to become a lawyer, and if you are not a legal resident, you would face Deportation in Immigration Court since the offense is deportable, in that it is a crime lying or deceit.

-You can also argue as an inactive attorney, that you lacked “knowledge” that you were inactive at the time you were practicing.
-Imagine a scenario, where you send your payment in to the State Bar for your California dues, but your check is lost in the mail.
-In that case, you were under the belief that your payment had been sent and received, when in reality it never arrived.
-That would move your status to inactive, and you may have never known this fact.
-Failing to show that element, would make there been insufficient evidence to prove you guilty of the unauthorized practice of law.
+Another potential argument you can make, especially if you are an inactive attorney, is that you were unaware of your inactive status at the time of practicing.
+Consider a situation where you have submitted your payment for California dues to the State Bar, but unfortunately, the check gets lost in the mail.
+In such a case, you genuinely believed that your payment had been sent and received, unaware that it never reached its destination.
+Consequently, your status as an attorney would be deemed inactive, and you may have never been informed of this fact.
+Failing to establish this element could weaken the evidence presented by the prosecution, making it insufficient to prove your guilt in the unauthorized practice of law.